awslabs/harmonix/website/docs/intro.md

 <img width="100%" src="/img/docs/customer-journey.png"/>

 ## How does it work?
-OPA on AWS provides the provisioning and operational layers to build applications quickly and security via a self-service internal developer portal.
+Harmonix on AWS provides the provisioning and operational layers to build applications quickly and security via a self-service internal developer portal.
 It leverages existing AWS Services like EKS and ECS so that users can enjoy the agility and scalability of these services.
 It’s the best of both worlds - a customizable developer platform with the power and scale of AWS Services.
 To get you started quickly, we provide dozens of templates and patterns we have collected from different teams and customers.

 <img width="100%" src="/img/diagrams/opa-composite.png"/>